burntham/NetAss/Readme-client.txt

 Notes:
 	Server files and client files can exist together peacefully, the same makefile can be used to compile both - refer to Readme-server.txt for more info

+	Do not close graph windows with the cross button.
+For bar charts, type close in the client.
+For linegraphs, pretend they are closed and run other commands